-Graphic Definition of Philxenia
+Graphic Definition of Philoxenia

 Philoxenia n.
-Acts of hospitableness and welcome
+Acts of hospitableness and welcome.

 "Philoxenial" is an adjective derived from the Greek word philoxenia, meaning "hospitality" or "love of strangers."
 It describes a quality of being hospitable, especially towards guests or strangers.
 The term is often used to convey warmth, kindness, and generosity towards others, especially those who are unfamiliar or not part of one's immediate circle.
 Historically, philoxenia was considered a virtue in ancient Greek culture, as it was believed to be a reflection of the divine favor to show kindness and provide hospitality to travelers or outsiders.